GioByte10/American-Sign-Language-Glove/README.md

 ## Flex Sensors
 <img align="right" src="_assets/schematic.png">
 The easiest way to get data from the flex sensors is to map the resistance to a number by using `analogRead`.
 This function maps a [0, 3.3] voltage to a [0, 1023] value.
 While Arduino cannot directly measure resistance, we can read the `v_out` from a voltage divider made up of a flex sensor and an extra resistance.
-The function we want to maximaze is:
+The function we want to optimize is:

 $$f\left(R\right)=\left(\frac{R}{R_{Flex-}+R}-\frac{R}{R_{Flex+}+R}\right)1024$$